 - Academic Interest: "General Nondegree", choose "Public Health Nondegree" from the dropdown

 Complete all other information, save, and submit the form.
 A confirmation will be sent once the form is submitted.
-You are required to pay a $50 application fee and submit an unofficial transcript, a resume, and a course permission form with your application.**
+You are required to pay a $50 application fee ($75 for international applicants) and submit an unofficial transcript, a resume, and a course permission form with your application.**

 **Kempe Center Summer Institute students only need to submit the application, the fee and a letter from their program director.

 To enroll in a course, download the Permission Form.